PimehT/alx-interview/README.md

 ### 0x02.
 Minimum Operations

 This project involves calculating the fewest number of operations needed to result in exactly `n` `H` characters in a text file.
 The text editor can execute only two operations: `Copy All` and `Paste`.

+### 0x03.
+Log Parsing

+This project involves parsing logs from a web server and generating statistics from the logs.
+The logs contain information about the status of the requests made to the server.

 ## Author